Private Health Insurance is designed to cover the cost of private medical care for acute conditions.

 The cost of Private Medical Insurance will not be the same for everyone.
 This is because Health Insurance is varied between providers and most have optional levels of cover that you can choose from.

-For some people, Private Health Insurance may be worth the cost, but for others it might be too expensive.
+For some people, Private Health Insurance may be worth it, but for others it might be too expensive.
 It will depend on your circumstances and the policy you want.

 If you live in an area that has expensive private hospitals, such as London, then the cost of your health insurance will be more because it will cost more to cover your medical expenses.